Artist Interview: Christopher Jeauhn Bayne

 After spending the last years working side by side with many artists providing them with the Artivive tool, we would like to feature their work on our blog.
 A new blog-post series with artist interviews will give voice to their opinions about AR and their experience with the Artivive tool.

 This time we’ve met the South African Vienna-based artist Christopher Jeauhn Bayne.
 Fresh from his first big solo exhibition “WHAT ARE YOU LOOKING AT” presenting only artworks enhanced with AR, Christopher talked to us about his inspirations, artistic process, as well as the role of AR and Artivive in his work.

 1. Can you tell us a little about your art and your background?

 My formal introduction to art was through textile design, in Cape Town, South Africa.
-After arriving in Europe in 1993, I branched out into acrylic painting followed by mixed-media techniques a few years later.
+After arriving in Europe in 1993, I branched out into acrylic paint followed by mixed-media techniques a few years later.
 But as the creative learning processes continued, I found myself completing a Diploma in Web Design and Development, a Certificate in Transmedia Storytelling, and a Masters Degree in Creative Media Practice.
 These all fuelled my passion for art even more, and in 2015, I exchanged my brushes and canvasses for digital equivalents, entirely.

 2. How did you come across Artivive why did you choose to include augmented reality into your practice?

 I discovered Artivive in a promotional article in the Vangardist magazine a few years ago.
 Since I was already working digitally, it seemed like the obvious next step.
-I was blown-away the first time it worked with my art!
+I was blown away the first time it worked with my art!
 And it’s wonderful to see that same expression of surprise on the faces of the viewers.
 Thanks to Artivive, I finally had a storytelling tool, so now my artworks can truly speak for themselves.
 I can show more facets of the work, rather than only a static image.

 3. What do you find most exciting about augmented reality?